pablodecm/phd_thesis/src/010_introduction.md

 which in turn lead to more scientific knowledge.

-The universe is filled with an abundance of interesting situations occurring at very different time and space scales, so curious observers might face a difficult choice when deciding what to focus their scientific attention on.
+The universe is filled with an abundance of interesting phenomena occurring at very different time and space scales, so curious observers might face a difficult choice when deciding what to focus their scientific attention on.
 Nevertheless, there seems to be a complexity hierarchy